nf-core/mhcquant/docs/usage.md

 ## Main arguments

-### `--sample_sheet`
+### `--input`

-Use this to specify a table including your input raw or mzml files as well as their metainformation such as SampleID and Condition.
+Use this to specify a sample sheet table including your input raw or mzml files as well as their metainformation such as SampleID and Condition.
 For example:

 | ID   | Sample      | Condition  |   ReplicateFileName                       |
 | -----|:------------:| ----------:|------------------------------------------:|